BrandiMac/space-products/doc/visibility.rst

 .. note::

-    TODO rewrite
-    If the target of a :ref:`VisibilitySegment` both includes occulting terrain and is a Celestial Object, you must set the
+    If the target of a :ref:`VisibilitySegment` and is a Celestial Object and includes occulting terrain, you must set the
     `VisibilitySegment.CelestialObjectTargetModel <https://ai-solutions
     .com/_help_Files/visibilitysegment_celestialobjecttargetmodel_nanosecond.htm>`_ property to model a point.
-    Additionally, the ``VisibilitySegments``
+    Additionally, the ``VisibilitySegments`` objects
-    does not currently support using both terrain occultion and refraction at the same time.
+    do not currently support using both terrain occultion and refraction at the same time.

 Setting up Refraction